 Those two sentences are fundamentally different.
 The first sentence implies they just visited or maybe even that they’re still there.
 The second sentence, however, implies that the trip is over and has been for a while—anywhere from months to years.

 Remember, most of our books are written in past tense, so we need a way to differentiate between what’s going on now and what’s taken place in the past.
 Think recent past vs. distant past.

 - She talked to him implies she’s doing it right now.

 - She had talked to him suggests the conversation is over and done with.

-Caveat: you can trim the “had” if the timeline is implied in some other way.
+You can trim the “had” if the timeline is implied in some other way.
 For instance: She talked to him last night vs. She had talked to him last night.
-You’d be fine to take out the had in that case 🙂
+You’d be fine to take out the had in that case. 🙂

 - She thought she was… If you say she thought she was, that implies she’s thinking it right now.